-We’re at the end of that two-year reinvestment, and Shannon Nelson, our Lead Partner for the investment, would like to share what we’ve learned and accomplished together.
+We’re at the end of that two-year reinvestment, and Shannon Nelson, our Lead Partner for the investment, shares what we’ve learned and accomplished together.

 Q: What has KTHV accomplished with the help of SVP specifically?

 A: SVP helped to create an amazing program which is breaking down barriers and helping families gain confidence to navigate the school system.
-We’re collaborating well with SUN programs, and funding seems secure.
-SVP made the growth available throughout the years.
+We’re collaborating well with Schools Uniting Neighborhoods (SUN) programs, and funding seems secure.
+SVP made this growth available throughout the years.

 Q: In your experience as Lead Partner, how did KTHV work across and with multiple organizations (ELM, SVP, Multnomah County, etc.)?

 A: There are many players involved in making the KTHV program happen.
-KTHV is managed by Early Learning Multnomah, funded and fostered by SVP, spread through school districts by SUN, and trained and strengthened by Parent Teacher Home Visits.
+KTHV is managed by Early Learning Multnomah, funded and fostered by SVP, spread through school districts by SUN, and trained and strengthened by the Parent Teacher Home Visits outfit in California.

 Q: What have you learned in your role as Lead Partner?